Skip to content

 Yes, you need insurance to learn to drive in a parent’s car as this is a legal requirement in the UK.
 Whatever type of driving licence you have, whether it’s a provisional licence if you’re learning to drive or full licence if you’ve passed, you can’t drive if you do not have car insurance in place.

-You can be added as a named drive on a parent’s car insurance policy if you occasionally use their car.
+You can be added as a named driver on a parent’s car insurance policy if you occasionally use their car.
 This can be a great way of cutting down your insurance costs as it’s often a cheaper way to buy cover than taking out your own policy.

 However, you can only do this is the main driver (your parent) drives the car for the majority of the time.
 If you are added as a named driver but you are using the car more than your parent, this is called fronting and it is illegal.